Podcast Equipment

 “Should I get a USB microphone or an XLR microphone?”
 We hear that question all the time from veteran and amateur podcasters alike.
 They each have positives and negatives, so there’s never a clear winner.

 If you’re a new podcaster, you’re probably looking for a microphone that’s affordable (because you aren’t ready to invest a lot on podcasting gear yet) and easy to use (because you aren’t confident in your ability to produce a great show yet).
-You probably don’t know much about microphones, so you need something you can plug in and start recording.

 No matter where you are in your podcasting career, we can help.
 We’ve put together a list of the best USB microphones and XLR microphones for podcasting.
 We’ve sorted them by price to help you find the one that’s right for your situation.